travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## System: Required language pack isn't installed

 The Travis CI build environments currently have only the en_US language pack installed.
 If you get an error similar to : "Error: unsupported locale setting", then you may need to install another language pack during your test run.

 This can be done with the follow addition to your `.travis.yml`:

     before_install:
-      - sudo apt-get --reinstall install -qq language-pack-en language-pack-de
+      - sudo apt-get update && sudo apt-get --reinstall install -qq language-pack-en language-pack-de

 The above addition will reinstall the en\_US language pack, as well as the de\_DE language pack.